oauthstuff/draft-oauth-par/main.md

    * Editorial updates
    * Mention that https is required for the PAR endpoint
-   * Add some discussion of browser form posting an authz request and the benefits of PAR for any application
+   * Add some discussion of browser form posting an authz request vs. the benefits of PAR for any application
-   * Added text about motivations behind PAR integrity, confidentiality and early client auth
+   * Added text about motivations behind PAR - integrity, confidentiality and early client auth
    * Better explain one-time use recommendation of the request_uri
    * Drop the section on special error responses for request objects
+   * Clarify authorization request examples to say that the client directs the user-agent to make the HTTP GET request (vs. making the request itself)

    -02